purwadhikafullstack/JCWD010801/readme.md

 # Purwadhika Final Project Repository

+This is the final project of JCWD 0108 TEAM 1 "α Mart":

+Amadeo Filberto Marli

+Alvian Aryo Bimo

+Raffael

+Rifky Rizkita Gandawidura

-This is monorepo contain frontend project using ReactJS and backend project using ExpressJS.
+This is monorepo contains a frontend project using ReactJS and a backend project using ExpressJS.

 ## Available Scripts